tf198/dormio/README.rst

 ======

 **Note that Dormio is currently pre-alpha - feel free to play but dont use it for anything important.
-The API is likely to change - you have been warned**
+The API is likely to change - you have been warned!**

 Introduction (or why another PHP ORM?)
 --------------------------------------